mio42-GmbH/Validierungspaket-MIO-KH-Entlassbrief/README.md

-# Validationpackage MIO KH-Entlassbrief Version 1.0.0 update
+# Validationpackage MIO KH-Entlassbrief Version 1.0.0 Update

 Disclaimer: This service is intended to help with the validation process.
 However, please note there is no claim to completeness, correctness or reliability.